davedoesdev/qlobber/README.md

   - `{String} wildcard_some` The character to use for matching zero or more words in a topic.
 Defaults to '#'.
 MQTT uses '#' too.

+  - `{Boolean} cache_adds` Whether to cache topics when adding topic matchers.
+This will make adding multiple matchers for the same topic faster at the cost of extra memory usage.
+Defaults to `false`.

 <sub>Go: [TOC](#tableofcontents)</sub>

 <a name="qlobberprototype"></a>